 Near Theologos village, 10 km from the airport, you can visit the famous Valley of the Butterflies.
-It sounds like a dreamy place and truly is!
-Also it is one of the most famous attractions of Rodos that is certainly worth a visit.
-This is a rare habitat that hosts the butterfly Panaxia Quadripunctaria, which makes its appearance in this unique natural park in the period from mid-June to late September.
-Some of these butterflies are very rare species and are found in very few places around the world.
+It is a rare habitat where the rare species of butterfly Panaxia Quadripunctaria stays, a species which makes its appearance in this unique natural park in the period from mid-June to late September.

-The Valley of the Butterflies administratively belongs to the village Theologos.
-It is a small and dark pine-clad valley, crossed by a stream, shady paths, forming ponds and small waterfalls in its course.
-Also, you can see wooden bridges in different parts of the small river Pelecanos and a restaurant overlooking a waterfall.
-At the time of visiting, the grey butterflies sleep on the shady sides of logs of trees or around the roots.
-The sight of the colony itself is magical but if the butterflies are awake they form a cloud, which is very impressive as it reveals the orange colour of their feathers.
+The Valley of the Butterflies administratively belongs to the village of Theologos.
+It is a small and dark pine-clad valley, crossed by a stream and shady paths, forming ponds and small waterfalls in its course.
+Also, you can see wooden bridges in different parts of the small river of Pelecanos and a restaurant overlooking a waterfall.
+While visiting, you will notice the grey butterflies sleeping on the shady sides of logs of trees or around the roots.
+The sight of the colony itself is magical but if the butterflies are awake, they form a cloud, which is very impressive as it reveals the orange colour of their wings.

-The valley is crossed by the river Pelecanos and is close to the Monastery of Kalopetra.
-According to the tradition, the valley was called Pelecanos, after the name of a servant of the prince Alexander Ipsilantou.
-The lord brought his daughter, who was suffering from tuberculosis, in the area to heal by the good climate of the place and built the Monastery of Kalopetra in 1782, on the ruins of an older monastery and put his slave to guard it.
-The girl loved the servant, but his father refused to let his daughter marry him.
-Then the servant killed himself from the bitterness and sorrow and so the place got its name.
+The valley is crossed by the river Pelecanos and it is close to the Monastery of Kalopetra.
+According to tradition, the valley was called Pelecanos, after the name of a servant of the prince Alexander Ipsilantos.
+The lord brought his daughter, who was suffering from tuberculosis, in the area to be healed by the mild climate of the place.
+He built the Monastery of Kalopetra in 1782, on the ruins of an older monastery, and put his slave to guard it.
+The girl fell in love with the slave, but her father refused to let his daughter marry him.
+The slave ended up killing himself from the bitterness and sorrow and this is how the place got its name.

 The butterfly effect